-We may collect the following information from you (depending on the Services you request from us) in order to be able to provide you with the Services: your name, your email address, payment card details (if you purchase merchandise from us via our VICE Sites), your home address for delivering any subscription materials, merchandise or prizes to you, your responses to queries and questions if you take part in forums on VICE Sites and your responses to questions if you take part in competitions and surveys.
+Depending on the Services you request from us, we will collect the following information from you (depending on the Services you request from us) in order to be able to provide you with the Services: your name, your email address, mobile device ID, payment card details (if you purchase merchandise from us via our VICE Sites), your home address for delivering any subscription materials, merchandise or prizes to you, your responses to queries and questions if you take part in forums on VICE Sites and your responses to questions if you take part in competitions and surveys.

 Where do we collect personal data about you from?